dreamwhite/OC-Anonymizer/README.md

 ## Issues

-If you encounter any issue, please file a bugreport [here](https://github.com/dreamwhite/bugtracker/issues/new?assignees=dreamwhite&labels=bug&template=generic.md&title=)
+If you encounter any issue, please file a bug report [here](https://github.com/dreamwhite/bugtracker/issues/new?assignees=dreamwhite&labels=bug&template=generic.md&title=)

 ## Credits and Resources